Frankz199/Final-Year-Project/README.md

 # Final-Year-Project
-Aiming to reduce the theoretical communication overhead of Distributed Learning
+Aiming to reduce the theoretical communication overhead of Federated Learning